tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 - #154: always refresh the author data when coming 'back' to the author-works screen
 - #155: Backup was missing the author identifiers.
   Importing an existing author was not updating its metadata.
+- #159: csv import: ratings and prices with both comma/dot on devices with a comma-only locale language are now imported properly.
+- #159: grouping by rating was rounding rating down to whole number instead of x.y format.

 REMOVED: